hisn00/IOT-Automatic-Plant-Watering-System/README.md

-# IoT Automatic Plant Watering System
+# IoT Automatic Plant Watering System!

 This project demonstrates a smart IoT-based automatic plant watering system that ensures your plants stay hydrated, even when you're away!
 By utilizing sensors, the system detects soil moisture levels and activates a DC motor to water the plant as needed.
 The system is powered by an Arduino and is simulated in Tinkercad, allowing for easy testing and modification.